-PURECYCLE TECHNOLOGIES, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the Middle District of Florida against PureCycle Tec
+PURECYCLE TECHNOLOGIES, INC. CLASS ACTION Alert: Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a securities class action lawsuit has been filed in the United States District Court for the Middle District of Florida against PureCycle Tec

 LEAD PLAINTIFF DEADLINE IS JULY 12, 2021

-NEW YORK, June 15, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court against PureCycle Technologies, Inc. ( PCT) (“PureCycle”) f/k/a Roth CH Acquisition I Co. (“Roth Acquisition”) ( ROCH) on behalf of those who purchased or acquired PureCycle securities between November 16, 2020 and May 5, 2021, inclusive (the “Class Period”).
+NEW YORK, June 21, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed in the United States District Court against PureCycle Technologies, Inc. (NASDAQ: PCT) ("PureCycle") f/k/a Roth CH Acquisition I Co. ("Roth Acquisition") (NASDAQ: ROCH) on behalf of those who purchased or acquired PureCycle securities between November 16, 2020 and May 5, 2021, inclusive (the "Class Period").

 All investors who purchased shares of PureCycle Technologies, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.